techno-tim/techno-tim.github.io/_posts/2021-11-20-grafana-loki-kubernetes.md

 Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files

+Don't want to host it yourself?
+Check out Grafana Cloud and sign up for a free account <https://l.technotim.live/grafana-labs>

 ## Installing helm

 Think of `helm` as a package manager for kubernetes.
 It'a an easy way to bundle and deploy config to kubernetes with versioning.
 If you need to install `helm` visit [helm.sh](https://helm.sh/docs/intro/install/)